simonmcmanus/livedocs/README.md

 ##Authentication

-Live-docs does not support OAuth, it is designed to work with APIs that can serve content to a standalone webpage.
+Live-docs does not support OAuth, it is designed to work with APIs that can serve content to a standalone web page.

 We use a key and secret to generate a hash and then send the hashed value along to the server.
 I'm keen that live-docs support other methods of auth but at